 Once you’re signed up, you’ll need to add your frequent flyer program accounts as well as your credit card details.
 Why does it need your credit card details?
 Because all transactions go through the app, as I’ll explain in just a bit.

-Paying with the Mileslife app is easy-peasy
+Paying with the Mileslife app

 - Read out to the waiter/cashier the transaction number that appears